-DANC 2850 Special Topics Semester(s) Taught: TBA Credits, Lecture hours, Lab hours: (1-2:1-2:1-2)
+DANC 2850 Special Topics Semester(s) Taught: TBA

 Description: This course is designed to address a special topic associated with the discipline that may not be included as a part of the normal curriculum.
 Topics may be extensions of current field of study or may include possible future additions to the departmental curriculum.